day8/re-frame-10x/docs/architecture-decisions/adr-001-epochs.md

 Conceptually, re-frame is built around an event loop.
 The user makes an action, which causes an event to be dispatched, which changes app-db, which causes subscriptions to rerun, which causes the UI to update.
 We will refer to this cycle as an epoch.
 A user developing a re-frame application will want to be able to debug from this perspective.

-Currently, re-frame-trace offers three panels: app-db, subs, and traces.
+Currently, re-frame-10x offers three panels: app-db, subs, and traces.
 Each of these offers a view into the application state and allows the programmer to build up a mental model of what is happening.
 They are not going to go away, but there is room for a more integrated and holistic panel.

 ### Requirements